 The Policy provides the governance framework ME uses to structure remuneration programs and to determine and adjust remuneration.
 It addresses such matters as approval authorities, adjustments for risk management and the Bank's values, adjustments for business activities and outcomes, adjustments for financial soundness or unexpected outcomes, the approach to deferral elements in remuneration (including claw back), and special remuneration arrangements during recruitment.
-It identifies a number of designated job types - such as risk and financial control personnel - to which special arrangements may need to be made.
+It identifies a number of designated job types - such as Responsible Persons for the purposes of prudential standard CPS520 - Fit and Proper, risk and financial control personnel, and material risk takers (of which the Bank currently has none) - for which special arrangements may need to be made to ensure their reward is focussed on the right behaviours to support ME's financial soundness.